lestersimjj/AlternativeData/README.md

-# SentimentTrading
+# Alternative Data for Trading
-Materials for Sentiment Trading
+Learning from online tutorials